 - Captured video prefix: enter a default name for captured video files.
-When capturing from a DV/HDV tape, select the Append time information after the file prefix option to add the date captured information to the file name. - Production file prefix: enter a default name for your produced files. - Snapshot file name: enter a default name for captured snapshots in both 2D and 3D.
+When capturing from a DV/HDV tape, select the Append time information after the file prefix option to add the date captured information to the file name. - Snapshot file name: enter a default name for captured snapshots in both 2D and 3D.
 Select a file format from the drop-down list for your snapshots.
 You have the choice of BMP, JPG, GIF and PNG 2D formats, or MPO and JPS when taking snapshots of 3D content.
 The captured 3D snapshots are also in 3D. - Snapshot destination: select the location where PowerDirector saves captured snapshots from the drop-down.
-You can save them as a file, copy them to your clipboard, or set them as your wallpaper background on your computer's desktop. - Use original video size as snapshot image quality whenever possible: select this option if you want the image to be the same size and quality as the original video, instead of the smaller preview window it is taken in.
+You can save them as a file, copy them to your clipboard, or set them as your wallpaper background on your computer's desktop.